raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 [Alice and Bobbie and Sharleen and Dyck]: http://raganwald.com/2018/11/14/dyck-joke.html "Alice and Bobbie and Sharleen and Dyck"

-before we revisit the code we wrote, let's mention "the elephant in the room:" Before we reach for JavaScript or any other general-purpose tool, there is already a specific text pattern-matching tool available, and it's built right into most popular languages.
+Before we reach for JavaScript or any other general-purpose tool, there is already a specific text pattern-matching tool available, and it's built right into most popular languages.

 The tool is a "regular expression," which informally refers to both a syntax for expressing a pattern, and an engine for applying regular expressions to a string.
 For example, `/Reg(?:inald)?
 Braithwai?te/` is a regular expression that matches various permutations of a name.